-Set of mathematical rules that describe or determine a circumstance or action.
-In the case of search engines, unique algorithms determine the ranking of Websites returned within search queries.
+Set of mathematical rules that describes or determines a circumstance or action.
+In the case of search engines, unique algorithms determine the ranking of websites returned by search queries.

-The first phase of the product marketing cycle, during which prospects gain awareness of the product/service.
+The first phase of the product marketing cycle, during which prospects gain awareness of the product or service.

-In a marketing message, Web ad, email, etc., the link or body copy that tells the recipient what action to take, i.e., pick up the phone; come buy from me now!
+In a marketing message, web ad, or e-mail, the link or body copy that tells the recipient what action to take (e.g., "Call us now!").

 The process of clicking on a link in a search engine output page to visit an indexed site.